c8241998/c8241998.github.io/_pages/about.md

 ## News
 * [Mar.
-2021] I have received several job offers from Alibaba, Baidu, Bytedance, Huawei and Momenta.
-Thanks!
+2021] I have received several job offers from Alibaba, Baidu, Bytedance, Huawei, Momenta, etc. Thanks!
 * [Feb.
 2021] I start working as a Research Assistant in the Department of Informatics, King's College London.
 * [Dec.
 2020] My graduation thesis of bachelor degree has been awarded as **'Excellent Graduation Thesis in Beijing'**!
 * [Aug.
 2020] I am awarded as **PPDE (PaddlePaddle Developer Expert)** by Baidu.
 Thanks!
 * [Jun.
-2020] I received B.E. degree from Beijing Jiaotong University.
+2020] I have received B.E. degree from Beijing Jiaotong University.